Dhi13man/nordigen_integration/README.md

     Analogous to Step 6 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/) for Account Balances.

-There are also verious other methods for implementing POST, GET and DELETE requests across various endpoints in Nordigen Server, which are self explanatory:
+There are also various other methods for implementing POST, GET and DELETE requests across various endpoints in Nordigen Server, which are self explanatory:

 1. `getASPSPUsingID({required String aspspID})`